-B17.
+B22.
 Where a student has more credits in the marginal fail range than can be compensated, the unit selected for compensation will be the most advantageous to the student.
 The unit(s) with the highest average mark(s) will usually be selected, however, if, for example, the highest compensable unit mark is for a 15-credit unit and the second highest is for a 30-credit unit, the 30-credit unit should be compensated even though it is the lower mark of the two.
+Where the application of compensation at Level 6 (or level 7 for Integrated Master's students) would have a detrimental impact on a student's final degree classification, the student will be entitled to undertake reassessment.
+Compensation is applied on the first occasion that a student becomes eligible for it, subject to the above criteria.

-B18.
-Students on integrated Degree Apprenticeships will not be permitted a compensated pass in any unit that contains the whole, or a component of, their EPA.
-Information on where an EPA occurs within a Degree Apprenticeship will be provided within the approved Programme Specification.
+B23.
+Students on integrated Degree Apprenticeships will not be permitted a compensated pass in any unit that contains the whole, or a component of their EPA.
+Information on where an EPA occurs within a Degree Apprenticeship is provided within the approved Programme Specification.

-B19.
+B24.
 Although students who receive a compensated pass in a unit will be granted the credits associated with the unit, the mark that is recorded for the unit will be the actual mark achieved.

-B20.
+B25.
 A compensated pass in a unit may not be a sufficient pre-requisite for another unit within a course.
 Where this is the case, it will be made clear in the approved Programme Specification for the course.
 Where a unit must be passed and may not be compensated, this will be specified in the approved Programme Specification.